temporalio/temporal/docs/architecture/workflow-update.md

 ### Timeouts
 The API caller can specify the time it is willing to wait before the specified stage is reached.
-If the timeout expires and the Update has not reach the desired stage yet, a `context deadline exceeded` error will be returned to the caller.
+If the timeout expires and the Update has not reached the desired stage yet, a `context deadline exceeded` error will be returned to the caller.

-If the API caller does not specify a timeout or it is too high, the server will enforce a `LongPollExpirationInterval` (default is 20 seconds).
+If the API caller does not specify a timeout, or it is too high, the server will enforce a `LongPollExpirationInterval` (default is 20 seconds).
 When this timeout expires, the server won't return a `context deadline exceeded` error, but instead will return an empty response with the reached stage.